vekatze/neut/book/src/basis.md

 All the occurrences of `this` in the main module are kept intact during compilation.
 Thus, the resulting assembly file contains symbols like `this.foo.bar`.

-On the other hand, all the occurrences of `this` in a library module are resolved into their corresponding digests.
-More specifically, when processing a library module, the compiler adds correspondences like the below:
+On the other hand, all occurrences of `this` in a library module are resolved into their corresponding digests.
+More specifically, when processing a library module, the compiler adds correspondences like the following:

 ```neut
 // this => (the digest of the library)